Rent safe and private dog parks hosted by locals

 Crate size

-To find the correct crate size for your puppy, measure their length from the tip of their nose to their hindquarters and their height by measuring from the floor to the top of their head or ears while seated and add two to four inches on each measurement.
-This is the length and height of the crate you will need to provide a comfortable resting place for your pup — you want them to be able to stand up and turn around comfortably but not have enough space to use one corner as a bathroom.
+This is the length and height of the crate you need to provide a comfortable resting place for your pup.
+You want them to be able to stand up and turn around comfortably—but not have enough space to use one corner as a bathroom.
 You can find extra-small to extra-large crates depending on what size you need!

 You can either invest in a few different sized crates to use as your puppy grows up or get one that comes with a divider.
-This will allow you to section off the space to be the appropriate size as your dog grows to their adult size without actually buying an entirely new kennel.
+(This will allow you to section off the space to be the appropriate size as your dog grows to their adult size without actually buying an entirely new kennel.)

-If you need to confine your puppy for extra long periods of time — say you work outside of the house for hours each day — consider a larger x-pen setup with a smaller crate inside the area.
+If you need to confine your puppy for extra long periods of time—say you work outside of the house for hours each day—consider a larger x-pen setup with a smaller crate inside the area.
 This will give your new dog more opportunities to move around and feel comfortable even in your absence.
 (You can learn more about potty training your puppy with the help of pee pads in this article.)

 Crate material

 Wire crates are easy to come by and collapsable, making them easy to store away.
-Lightweight plastic crates are ideal for travel and plastic crates tend to be more budget-friendly, while a soft-sided nylon crate is a great option for smaller pups — though you might want to wait until a little later in your crate training process to introduce your puppy to something that might be easier to destroy.
+Lightweight plastic crates are ideal for travel and plastic crates tend to be more budget-friendly, while a soft-sided nylon crate is a great option for smaller pups.
+(Though you might want to wait until a little later in your crate training process to introduce your puppy to something that might be easier to destroy.)

 If you are looking for a stylish option for your home, you can purchase an indoor crate or that blends seamlessly with the furniture in your home.
 Soft-sided carry crates are great for travel, but they are not recommended for long-term crating.